AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-11-28-subtle-web-accessibility-issues/index.md

 ---
-title: Subtle Web Accessibility Issues (And How to Fix Them)
+title: Subtle Accessibility Failures (And How to Fix Them)
 description: You've scored 100 on Lighthouse's accessibility audit.
-But is your site actually accessible, or have you overlooked more subtle accessibility issues?
+But is your site actually accessible, or have you overlooked more subtle accessibility failures?
-keywords: [web accessibility]
+keywords: [accessibility]
 categories: [accessibility, html]
 thumbnail: ./images/thumbnail.png
 ---